 Silver Spring, Maryland— On Wednesday, September 9, the Spencerville Seventh-day Adventist Church Board, Elders, and pastoral staff met via Zoom to interview Pastor Matthew Piersanti.
-Following a 75-minute conversation with Matthew and his wife, Amy, the board voted unanimously to recommend Pastor Piersanti as the new Pastor for Youth and Young-Adult ministry at Spencerville Church.
-Wednesday evening’s discussion, led by Chesapeake Conference President, Elder Rick Remmers, finished with an official offer of employment on behalf of the conference.
+Following a 75-minute conversation with Matthew and his wife, Amy, the board voted unanimously to recommend Pastor Piersanti for a position as the Pastor for Youth and Young-Adult ministry.
+Chesapeake Conference President, Elder Rick Remmers, led the evening’s discussion.

-After taking a few days to pray over the decision, Matthew accepted the call to Spencerville, and the family has started to plan their transition.
+After taking a few days to pray over the decision, Matthew has accepted the call to Spencerville, and the family has started to plan their transition.
 “I sense a very clear calling from God to continue my work in youth ministry.
-It was evident throughout the interview process with Spencerville Church.”
+It was evident throughout the interview process.”

 As ever, my goal remains to help young people establish a loving relationship with Christ and find their identity within the Seventh-day Adventist Church.
 I’m excited to continue my ministry at Spencerville!”Pastor Matthew Piersanti